 He was clearly thought well of by the Catholic Church.
 One newspaper cutting from 1877 tells of him leaving Edinburgh for Rome on the occasion of the Papal Jubilee with over £2000 (£250k) in donations from the congregations of several of the Scottish Dioceses.
 Shortly after his own jubilee, in 1885, he was elevated to the position of Canon within the newly formed diocese of St Andrews and Edinburgh.

-One of the coincidences from the time is that James Connolly must have been one of his parishioners for the first fourteen years of his life; and a further two once he had returned from his army service.
-Fr Hannan may well even have baptised him in 1868.
-The legend has it that Connolly was actually present when Hibernian was founded and that he carried the kit for the team.
+One of the coincidences from the time is that James Connolly must have been one of his parishioners for the first fourteen years of his life; and possibly a further two once he had returned from his army service.
+Fr Hannan’s fellow curate Corbett baptised him in 1868.
+The legend has it that a 7 year old Connolly was present when Hibernian was founded and that he carried the kit for the team, though the practicalities would have made both events questionable.

 Crises